Add a "Notify these users:" option when creating and updating isses.

 Also, is enough to use registered users for watch, or also create watch for non-registered users by adding them not from select by directly typing email into add filed?
 Watched users can be divided into Registered and non registered (registered will be chosen from select box, non-registered by typing email adress into text field).
 It's just my idea, I think that our company will be happy with watching for registered users inly, what others think?

-#11 Updated by Chris Platts almost 10 years ago
+#11 Updated by Chris Platts about 10 years ago

 Glad to see this feature's on the radar.
 I'm another ex-Trac user who's migrated their project management to Redmine and I'm missing this feature somewhat.

 @Thomas Löber/Maxim Krušina: I agree.
 Trac's implementation of this feature left something to be desired.
 Simply having a CC: textfield isn't great usability.
 But being able to simply pick from a list of registered users would be great.